chrisgilbert/de-zoomcamp-project/readme.md

 - DLT (Data Loading Tool) for ingestion into BigQuery
 - DBT (Data Build Tool) for data transformation in BigQuery
 - Prefect Cloud for orchestrating the jobs
-- Terraform for managing the underlying infrastructure
+- Opentofu for managing the underlying infrastructure
-- Metabase for visualizing the data
+- Looker studio for visualizing the data
 - SQLFmt for SQL formatting

 ## Project Structure